Policy

 - designated school staff must receive specific training to allow them to meet the student’s individual health care need

-- be guided by medical advice received by the student’s medical practitioner via the department’s General medical advice form
+- be guided by medical advice received by the student’s treating health team – the General Medical Advice Form may be used for this purpose but is not required

 - describe specific training requirements